dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ## Change email and activity timeout

 The default inactivity timeout is 14 days.
-The following code sets the inactivity timeout to 5 minutes:
+The following code sets the inactivity timeout to 5 days:

 [!code-csharp[](accconfirm/sample/WebPWrecover22/StartupAppCookie.cs?name=snippet1)]